 24. Broughton St Lookout

 Sydney’s best-kept secret is perhaps the Broughton St Lookout, located at the southern end of Bradfield Park in Kirribilli.
-The views of the Sydney CBD, the Harbour Bridge and the Opera House are stunning.
+The views of the city skyline, the Harbour Bridge, and the Opera House are stunning.

 It’s easy to get to this lookout by public transport, with the Milsons Point train station just down the road.